jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-storage.md

 # User storage in JupyterHub

-JupyterHub uses Kubernetes to manage user storage, however there are still some cloud-provider-specific considerations that must be taken.
-This document describes the persistent storage at a conceptual level, then gives details about how to customize persistent storage for some major cloud providers.

-## How does JupyterHub manage storage?

 For the purposes of this guide, we'll describe "storage" as a "volume" - a location on a disk where a user's data resides.